anthonyc44/0/README.md

 ### [mrrebates](http://www.mrrebates.com?refid=1342922)

-### these are websites where you can earn money or gift cards or points you can exchange for prizes
+### these are websites where you can earn money or gift cards or points you can exchange for prizes,just click on the blue links and sign up

 ### [swagbucks](https://www.swagbucks.com/p/register?rb=53893032)
 - they have a browser app:https://www.swagbucks.com/lp-savings-button?cmp=695&cxid=swagbuttonref&rb=53893032&extRefCmp=1&extRb=53893032